gitkraken/gitkraken-client-docs/gitkraken-client/single-sign-on.md

 ***
 ## SSO in GitKraken

-GitKraken is the 3rd party application in this scenario - you tell us which IdP(s) you want to use and then use those to login instead.
+GitKraken is a 3rd party application in this scenario - you setup which IdP(s) you want to use and we will use them to log them in.
 If your organization has already setup SSO with an IdP and in GitKraken, simply [sign in](/gitkraken-client/single-sign-on/#logging-in-using-sso) and you are all set!

-If you need to setup SSO for your GitKraken Organization see [Setting up SSO on a GitKraken Organization](/gitkraken-client/single-sign-on/#setting-up-sso-on-a-gitKraken-organization)
+If you need to setup SSO for your GitKraken Organization see [Setting up SSO on a GitKraken Organization](/gitkraken-client/single-sign-on/#setting-up-sso-on-a-gitkraken-organization)
 ### Supported Identity Providers

 GitKraken may initiate an Oauth authentication flow with the following supported Identity Providers (IdPs):